Francesco Pisani: Sack of Rome

 On 27 February 1527, Cardinal Pisani was granted the Deaconry of S. Maria in Porticu.
 He was promoted Cardinal-Deacon of San Marco, the traditional Venetian church in Rome, which is normally the titulus of a cardinal-priest, on 3 May 1527 by Pope Clement VII, just three days before the Sack of Rome began.
 He kept the Deaconry of S. Maria in Porticu in commendam.
 Two days later he was finally consecrated bishop.

-On the morning of 6 May, as the assault on Rome began, Cardinal Pisani was at the Vatican Palace, to participate in the Pope's morning Mass.
+On the morning of 6 May, as the assault on Rome began, Cardinal Pisani was at the Vatican Palace to participate in the Pope's morning Mass.
 He was with the Pope to witness the assault, and fled with the Pope through the covered passage to the Castel S. Angelo.
 He was Pope Clement's fellow prisoner in the Castel S. Angelo during the Sack of Rome in May 1527, and its aftermath.
 In September 1527, Giovanni (Zuan) Pisani, the brother of Cardinal Francesco, reported to the Signoria of Venice that he had word that the Pope had appointed his brother Archbishop of Vienne, and that the Pope was writing to the King of France for his consent.
 Pope Clement finally concluded a treaty (i.e. surrendered) to the Spanish at the end of November.
-At the beginning of December 1527, the two leaders of the French and Venetian factions in the College of Cardinals, Cardinal Pisani and Cardinal Trivulzio, were taken to Gaeta, and from there sent to Naples as hostages for the Pope's good behavior.
+At the beginning of December 1527, the two leaders of the French and Venetian factions in the College of Cardinals, Cardinal Pisani and Cardinal Trivulzio, were taken to Gaeta, and from there sent to Naples as hostages for the Pope's good behaviour.
 It was reported to the Signoria of Venice that, on 2 December 1527 Cardinal Pisani freely renounced the See of Padua in favor of his nephew Alvise di Giovanni Pisani; the Signoria ordered the Rector of Padua to hand over the diocese either to Alvise (Luigi) Pisani or his Procurator.
 The younger Alviso was only twelve years old, and his uncle the Cardinal continued to administer the diocese until his own death.
 On 27 January 1528, Cardinal Pisani was appointed Administrator of the diocese of Treviso.
-Nonetheless, Cardinal Francesco was a hostage for the good behavior of the Pope, being kept in Naples for eighteen months.
+Nonetheless, Cardinal Francesco was a hostage for the good behaviour of the Pope, being kept in Naples for eighteen months.
 Pisani's father, Alvise, was Commissary General of the French-Venetian armies fighting the Spanish in the Kingdom of Naples, where he died of disease in August 1528.